tenderbarbarian/personal-portfolio/src/projects/MyBills.md

 ![filterMyBills](./filterMyBills.jpg)
 - Visit your dashboard page and the expense summary will show you the total number of expenses on screen and the amount they total.
 - Use the filters to filter your expenses
-    1. __Search By Title__: Search for your expense by it's title and recieve per-keystroke feedback of the value typed.
+    1. __Search By Title__: Search for your expense by it's title and receive per-keystroke feedback of the value typed.
     2. __Search By Date__: Search for a group of expenditures between two particular dates i.e the start date and the end date.
 - Sort your expenses using the sort dropdown/select box
     1. __Amount__: Displays all the expenses on screen in the order of costliest expense first and the cheapest last.
     2. __Date__: Displays all the expenses on screen in the order such that the expense with the latest date of expenditure comes first.
-- The *Unfiltered Expenses* component will continue to show how many expenses have been hidden due to the filters applied.

 ### Editing an expense
 ![editScreenshot](./mybills3.jpg)